 Tobacco Tax Administration

-Tax stamp labels are issued by the Revenue to collect the tax on cigarettes and fine-cut tobacco for the rolling of cigarette.
-They are applied to cigarette packets beneath the wrapper.
+Tax stamp labels are issued by the Revenue to collect the tax on cigarettes and fine-cut tobacco for rolling.
+They are applied to cigarette packets beneath the wrapper, and there are rules regarding the affixation of the stamps to the pack.

-There are also codes dealing with batching and indicating the position of each stamp within the reel or batch supplied together with security marking.
+There are also codes dealing with batching and indicating the position of each stamp within the reel or batch supplied, together with security marking.

 Tax is paid by means of the stamp, which is purchased by the manufacturer or importer.
 Packs of cigarettes or fine-cut tobacco for rolling of cigarettes for retail in the State must have the tax stamp affixed to denote the payment of duty.
-The stamps are issued only on payment of the amount represented by the stamp.
-The stamps may only be applied in a tax warehouse.

-Traders registering for tax stamps must apply, give full details of the proposed business and be registered.
-They must give details of the brands concerned, details of the selling price, anticipated sales and imports and their VAT number.
-They must enter agreements with the revenue regarding control.
-They must set out projections of the use of stamps monthly to the control officer.
+Traders registering for tax stamps must apply, give full details of the proposed business, and register.
+They must also provide details of the brands concerned, the selling price, anticipated sales and imports, and their VAT number.

 Stamps must be securely stored and be capable of being secured by the Revenue.
 Access must be controlled.
 Traders retain full responsibility for stamps delivered to their premises.